Ramkrishna Nagar, Karimganj

-Ramkrishna Nagar (/bn/), most commonly known as R.K Nagar, is a small municipality township situated around 47km from Sribhumi, India.
-The topography of the area comprises undulating hillocks.
-It is well connected by bus service from Sribhumi and shared taxis run by private operators.

-This town is under jurisdiction of Sribhumi.
-The only institution for higher education is Ramkrishna Nagar College which opened in 1964.
-Now it offers courses in science and humanities.
+Ramkrishna Nagar (/bn/), often called RK Nagar for short, is a municipality town situated in Karimganj district, Assam India.
+This town is under jurisdiction of District Headquarter Karimganj.

+History

+Ramkrishna Nagar was established to give people a home who came from East Bengal during the Partition of India.

+Distance From Local towns

 There is a small town under this called Kadamtala about 2 km from Ramkrishna Nagar.
 Access to this place is from Hailakandi, Silchar, and other places by bus route is available.
 It is possible to get a train from Anipur Railway Station, approximately 5 km away from the main town.

 Demographics

 Bengali is the official language and Meitei is the Associate official language of this place.

 The majority of the population of Ramkrishna Nagar are Bengali-speaking Hindus.

 Geography

 The place is mostly covered by small altitude hills.
 There are also some green tea gardens near the town.
 A hanging bridge connected Ramkrishna Nagar to the Ratabari area; the bridge collapsed in October 2021.
 Due to the proximity to Mizoram, on the border with Myanmar, the township has seen a number of arrests of drug-traffickers.